-Our community was pleased to welcome Laura Slatkin for a CHS Open House discussion, which centered on tragic visualizing in the Iliad.
+Our community was pleased to welcome Laura Slatkin for an Open House discussion, which centered on tragic visualizing in the Iliad.

-To watch the recording, you can watch in the video frame below, or visit the CHS YouTube channel.
+You can watch the recording in the video frame below, or visit our YouTube channel.

 To prepare for this discussion, participants might like to read the following focus passages: